josefalvarz/SQL-Projects/README.md

   - Focused exploration of Tesla data to understand patterns and trends.

 - Queries and Results
-  - Organized SQL scripts paired with outcomes for clarity and reproducibility.
+  - Organized SQL scripts paired with outcomes for clarity.

 - Screenshots
   - Visual captures of query execution and results.